aaronsonnie/PRODIGY_CS_3/README.md

 # PRODIGY_CS_3

 # Password Complexity Checker
-This Python program assesses the strength of a password based on various criteria, offering users feedback on the complexity of their password.
+This Python program assesses the strength of a password by evaluating it against several criteria, offering feedback on the password's complexity.

 # Features
-Length Check: Verifies that the password is at least 8 characters long.
+Length Check: Confirms the password is at least 8 characters long.
-Uppercase Check: Confirms the presence of at least one uppercase letter.
+Uppercase Check: Ensures there is at least one uppercase letter.
-Lowercase Check: Confirms the presence of at least one lowercase letter.
+Lowercase Check: Ensures there is at least one lowercase letter.
-Number Check: Ensures the inclusion of at least one numeric digit.
+Number Check: Confirms the presence of at least one numeric digit.
-Special Character Check: Checks for the presence of at least one special character (e.g., !@#$%^&*()).
+Special Character Check: Verifies the inclusion of at least one special character (e.g., !@#$%^&*()).
-Feedback: Provides a summary of the password's strength and specific suggestions for improvement.
+Feedback: Provides a detailed summary of the password's strength along with specific recommendations for improvement.

 # How It Works
-The program employs regular expressions to detect uppercase and lowercase letters, numbers, and special characters.
-It calculates the number of criteria met to determine the overall strength of the password and offers appropriate feedback.
+The program uses regular expressions to detect the presence of uppercase and lowercase letters, numbers, and special characters.
+It calculates the total number of criteria met to evaluate the password's strength and provides appropriate feedback.

 # Requirements
 Python 3.x